To understand what a backconnect proxy is, also known as a rotating proxy, a basic understanding of regular proxies is needed first.

 When using a regular proxy, the IP address will always match whatever country the proxy server is operating in and the routing port of the proxy will always stay the same.
 When using many regular proxies from different locations, a user will have numerous proxies/IPs for each location.

 Backconnect proxies are different because users generally only receive a single proxy or IP address to use.
-When a user connects to the backconnect proxy, the proxy server automatically assigns an IP to the request from it’s large database of available backconnect proxies and the user’s request is tunneled through it.
+When a user connects to the backconnect proxy, the proxy server automatically assigns an IP to the request from it’s large rotating database of available proxy servers and the user’s request is tunneled through it.

-The main variation between backconnect proxies is that some backconnect proxy servers assign every single internet request routed through them a new IP address.
-The other type of backconnect proxies only change internet request IP addresses according to a time interval, generally changing every 5 or 10 minutes.
+The main variation between backconnect proxies is that some rotating backconnect proxy servers assign every single internet request routed through them a new IP address.
+The other type of rotating backconnect proxies only change internet request IP addresses according to a time interval, generally changing every 1, 3, 5 or even 10 minutes.

 - Backconnect Proxies usually have more widespread locations than traditional proxies.